 Bulk Data Import

 If you already have data stored in another format (e.g. spreadsheets, Outlook, another CRM system) you can import the data in bulk to your CRM.
 Do refer to our Data Import page and watch the video to help you.
-Please note, changes to the import data tool have been made since recording this video.
-An updated video will be available shortly.

 You will need to prepare your data as a .CSV file.
 If you use any specific terminology to describe your data fields you may also want to read up on Custom Settings for your CRM (see Step 5 above).